reven0n/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `NUS Mailer Pro` and the **Actor** is the `user`, unless specified otherwise)
+For all use cases below, the **System** is NUS Event Mailer Pro (NUS EMP) and the **Actor** is the user, unless specified otherwise.

-**Use case: Add a contact**
+**Use case: UC1 - Add a contact**

 **MSS**

-1. User enters command to add a contact with required fields.
+1. User requests to add a contact, providing the required fields.
-2. NUS Mailer Pro validates and adds the contact.
+2. System adds the contact.
-3. NUS Mailer Pro displays confirmation and updated contact list.
+3. System shows success message.

+Use case ends.

 **Extensions**

+- 1a.
+Required fields are missing or invalid.
+  - 1a1.
+System shows an error message, indicating which fields are missing or invalid.
+  - Use case resumes at step 1.
+- 1b.
+Contact already exists.
+  - 1b1.
+System shows an error message, indicating that the contact already exists.
+  - Use case resumes at step 1.
 - 2a.
-Required fields are missing or invalid.
+Error encountered when saving contact to storage.
   - 2a1.
-NUS Mailer Pro shows an error message.
+System shows an error message.
-  - Use case resumes at step 1.
+  - Use case ends.

 ---

-**Use case: Associate a role with a contact**
+**Use case: UC2 - Associate a role with a contact**

 **MSS**

-1. User selects a contact and assigns a role.
+1. User requests to assign a role to a contact.
-2. NUS Mailer Pro updates the contact's role.
+2. System updates the contact's role.
-3. NUS Mailer Pro displays confirmation.
+3. System shows success message.

+Use case ends.

 **Extensions**

 - 1a.
 Role is invalid or not recognized.
   - 1a1.
+System shows an error message, indicating the invalid roles.
+  - Use case resumes at step 1.
+- 1b.
+Given contact is invalid.
+  - 1b1.
+System shows an error message, indicating the invalid contact.
+  - Use case resumes at step 1.
+- 2a.
+Error encountered when saving contact to storage.
-NUS Mailer Pro shows an error message.
+  - 2a1.
+System shows an error message.
+  - Use case ends.

 ---

-**Use case: Create an event**
+**Use case: UC3 - Create an event**

 **MSS**

-1. User enters command to create a new event with name, date, time, and venue.
+1. User requests to create a new event, providing the name, date, time, and venue.
-2. NUS Mailer Pro validates and adds the event.
+2. System adds the event.
-3. NUS Mailer Pro displays confirmation and updated event list.
+3. System shows success message.

+Use case ends.

 **Extensions**

+- 1a.
+Required fields are missing or fields are invalid.
+  - 1a1.
+System shows an error message, indicating which fields are missing or invalid.
+  - Use case resumes at step 1.
 - 2a.
-Event details are missing or invalid.
+Error encountered when saving event to storage.
   - 2a1.
-NUS Mailer Pro shows an error message.
+System shows an error message.
+  - Use case ends.

 ---

-**Use case: Associate contacts with an event**
+**Use case: UC4 - Associate contacts with an event**

 **MSS**

-1. User selects an event and specifies contacts to associate.
+1. User requests to associate contacts to an event.
-2. NUS Mailer Pro links the contacts to the event.
+2. System links the contacts to the event.
-3. NUS Mailer Pro displays confirmation and updated attendee list.
+3. System shows success message.

+Use case ends.

 **Extensions**

 - 1a.
-Selected contacts do not exist.
+Given event is invalid, or does not exist.
   - 1a1.
+System shows an error message, indicating the invalid event.
+  - Use case resumes at step 1.
+- 1b.
+Given contact is invalid, or does not exist.
+  - 1b1.
+System shows an error message, indicating the invalid contact.
+  - Use case resumes at step 1.
+- 2a.
+Error encountered when saving the linking of contacts to event to storage.
-NUS Mailer Pro shows an error message.
+  - 2a1.
+System shows an error message.
+  - Use case ends.

 ---

-**Use case: View events**
+**Use case: UC5 - List contacts**

 **MSS**

-1. User requests to list events.
+1. User requests to list contacts.
-2. NUS Mailer Pro shows a list of events with key details and status.
+2. System shows a list of all contacts.

+Use case ends.

 **Extensions**

 - 2a.
-No events exist.
+No contacts exist.
     - 2a1.
-NUS Mailer Pro shows an empty list.
+System informs the user that there are no contacts.
+    - Use case ends.

 ---

-**Use case: Delete a contact**
+**Use case: UC6 - List events**

 **MSS**

-1. User requests to list contacts.
+1. User requests to list events.
-2. NUS Mailer Pro shows a list of contacts.
+2. System shows a list of all events with key details and status.
-3. User requests to delete a specific contact.
-4. NUS Mailer Pro deletes the contact.

 Use case ends.

 **Extensions**

 - 2a.
-The list is empty.
+No events exist.
+  - 2a1.
+System informs the user that there are no events.
   - Use case ends.
-- 3a.
-The given index is invalid.
-  - 3a1.
-NUS Mailer Pro shows an error message.
-  - Use case resumes at step 2.

 ---

-**Use case: Get a list of contacts by tags, roles, or event association**
+**Use case: UC7 - Delete a contact**

 **MSS**

-1. User specifies filter criteria (tags, roles, event).
-2. NUS Mailer Pro displays the filtered contact list.
+1. User requests to delete a specific contact.
+2. System deletes the contact.
+3. System shows success message.

+Use case ends.

 **Extensions**

 - 1a.
+Given contact is invalid, or does not exist.
+    - 1a1.
+System shows an error message, indicating the invalid contact.
+    - Use case resumes at step 1.

+---

+**Use case: UC8 - Filter contacts by tags, roles, or event association**

+**MSS**

+1. User requests to list contact that follows the filter criteria (tags, roles, event).
+2. System displays the filtered contact list.

+Use case ends.

+**Extensions**

+- 1a.
 No contacts match the criteria.
   - 1a1.
-NUS Mailer Pro shows an empty list.
+System informs user that no contacts match the criteria.

 ### Non-Functional Requirements